Overboard poster

 The First Threshold at 28 minutes marks the transition into Act II, occurring at 25% of the runtime.
 This demonstrates the protagonist's commitment to Dean actively chooses to claim Joanna as his wife "Annie" at the hospital, bringing her home to his chaotic household.
 He commits to the deception, crossing into the new world of their reversed roles., moving from reaction to action.

 At 57 minutes, the Midpoint arrives at 51% of the runtime—precisely centered, creating perfect narrative symmetry.
-The analysis reveals that this crucial beat False victory: Joanna has transformed into a loving mother and partner.
+Of particular interest, this crucial beat False victory: Joanna has transformed into a loving mother and partner.
 Dean and she share a romantic dance and kiss.
 The family is happy and whole—but it's built on a lie, raising the stakes for when truth emerges., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Second Threshold at 91 minutes initiates the final act resolution at 81% of the runtime.
 Joanna overhears Grant admit he only wanted her back for her money, revealing his callousness.
 She realizes her real family is Dean and the boys.
 She chooses love and authenticity over wealth and pretense., demonstrating the transformation achieved throughout the journey.